Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

 ## 🏙️Education Technology Company

-I led a research team within a prominent ed-tech company, specializing in child development theories.
-Our work involved crafting curricula tailored for parents and educators, centered around parenting techniques and developmental psychology.
+I led a research team within a prominent ed-tech company specializing in child development theories.
+Our work involved crafting curricula tailored for parents and educators centered around parenting techniques and developmental psychology.

 We launched a [parenting education app](https://apps.apple.com/us/app/parent-lab-daily-parenting-app/id1204077580), aimed to provide bite-sized, personalized parenting practices for caregivers on a daily basis.